artonson/autoinst/pipeline/segmentation/README.md

 After successfull compilation, the python bindings are located inside ```segmentation/voxel_clustering_dependencies/build/``` In order to import the libraries ```lib_path``` in ```segmentation/voxel_clustering_segmentation.py``` needs to be set to this build directory.

+## Running nuScenes Comparison

+Currently, the evaluation only uses a scene of the smaller nuScenes 'mini' dataset.
+The preprocessed dataset is provided [here](https://drive.google.com/file/d/1G7ZWEFguPPTmyRtbk2Xd_hzVS00HN6FA/view?usp=sharing) for download.

+It is a converted version of the [nuScenes mini dataset](https://www.nuscenes.org/nuscenes#data-annotation), pre-processed using [nuscenes2kitti](https://github.com/PRBonn/nuscenes2kitti).